 During the attach procedure with default bearer establishment, the UE may also obtain the home agent IPv4 or IPv6 address or both.

 In a shared network, the UE shall choose one of the PLMN identities as specified in 3GPP TS 23.122 [6].
-The UE shall construct the TAI of the cell from this chosen PLMN identity and the TAC received for this PLMN identity as part of the broadcast system information.
+If the cell does not indicate support for more than one TAC for the chosen PLMN, the UE shall construct the TAI of the cell from this chosen PLMN identity and the TAC received for this PLMN identity as part of the broadcast system information.
 The chosen PLMN identity shall be indicated to the E-UTRAN (see 3GPP TS 36.331 [22]).
 Whenever an ATTACH REJECT message with the EMM cause #11 "PLMN not allowed" is received by the UE, the chosen PLMN identity shall be stored in the "forbidden PLMN list" and if the UE is configured to use timer T3245 (see 3GPP TS 24.368 [15A] or 3GPP TS 31.102 [17]) then the UE shall start timer T3245 and proceed as described in clause 5.3.7a.
 Whenever an ATTACH REJECT message with the EMM cause #14 "EPS services not allowed in this PLMN" is received by the UE, the chosen PLMN identity shall be stored in the "forbidden PLMNs for GPRS service" and if the UE is configured to use timer T3245 (see 3GPP TS 24.368 [15A] or 3GPP TS 31.102 [17]) then the UE shall start timer T3245 and proceed as described in clause 5.3.7a.
+Whenever an ATTACH REJECT message is received by the UE with the EMM cause #12 "tracking area not allowed", #13 "roaming not allowed in this tracking area", or #15 "no suitable cells in tracking area", the constructed TAI shall be stored in the suitable forbidden list.

-Whenever an ATTACH REJECT message is received by the UE with the EMM cause #12 "tracking area not allowed", #13 "roaming not allowed in this tracking area", or #15 "no suitable cells in tracking area", the constructed TAI shall be stored in the suitable list.
+In a satellite access, if the cell indicates support for more than one TACs for the chosen PLMN identity, the UE shall construct the TAI list of the cell from the chosen PLMN identity and TACs received for this PLMN identity on the broadcast system information.
+Whenever an ATTACH REJECT message is received by the UE with the EMM cause #12 "tracking area not allowed", #13 "roaming not allowed in this tracking area", or #15 "no suitable cells in tracking area", all TAIs in the constructed TAI list of the current cell shall be stored in the suitable forbidden list.

 An attach attempt counter is used to limit the number of subsequently rejected attach attempts.
 The attach attempt counter shall be incremented as specified in clause 5.5.1.2.6.
 Depending on the value of the attach attempt counter, specific actions shall be performed.
 The attach attempt counter shall be reset when: